gaudot/SlicerDentalSegmentator/README.md

 ## Troubleshooting

+### General troubleshooting steps

+- Verify that the PyTorch extension is installed and functional
+- Confirm that the model files are present in the expected location
+- Restart Slicer and reload the module after install
+- Test with the sample data provided in the repository
+- Review the logs for Python errors or missing dependencies

 ### MacOS GPU acceleration

 Due to an ongoing issue with Mac devices and Pytorch, GPU acceleration is not available for now on those devices.